apache/gravitino/docs/how-to-use-gvfs.md

 ```

 ### 2. Java code
-You can alse operate the fileset storage through the java code.
+You can also operate the fileset storage through the java code.
-You need to ensure that your code is running in the correct Hadoop environment, and the environment has the `gravitino-filesystem-hadoop3-runtime-{version}-SNAPSHOT.jar`.
+You need to ensure that your code is running in the correct Hadoop environment, and the environment has the `gravitino-filesystem-hadoop3-runtime-{version}.jar`.
 For example:
 ```text
 Configuration conf = new Configuration();